SilviaGamboa/SilviaGamboa/README.md

 ---

 ## ✨ About Me
-- 💻 Apasionada por el desarrollo Fullstack
+- 💻 Passionate about Fullstack development
-- ⚙️ Enfocada en .NET, Angular y SQL Server
+- ⚙️ Focused on .NET, Angular, and SQL Server
-- 📊 Interesada en sistemas que optimizan procesos empresariales
+- 📊 Interested in systems that optimize business processes
-- 🚀 Siempre aprendiendo y mejorando mis habilidades
+- 🚀 Always learning and improving my skills

 ---